Moving to Raleigh, NC — A Guide To Life, Work And Play In The City Of Oaks

 Chicago is another city that sees significant inbound and outbound migration, with many people leaving Windy City for Raleigh.
 While Chicago offers many opportunities, Raleigh is able to rival it in terms of job opportunities in tech or research.
 Besides, living here means waving goodbye to the harsh Midwestern winters Chicago is famous for.

-9. What are the storage options in Raleigh, North Carolina?
+9. What are the storage options in Raleigh, NC?

 The self storage market in Raleigh is pretty active, with 80 facilities that make up close to 4.7M sq. ft. of storage space that respond to the local demand, based on data provided by Yardi Matrix.